jchatel/quickmail-next-docs/account-management/quickmail-changelog.md

 ### FIXES

-- Opportunities will no longer get unarchived without a lead’s reply.
+- Opportunities will no longer get unarchived without a lead's reply.

 - Removed duplicate items in Opportunities for a cleaner view.